This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Quick breads like this one freeze beautifully.
 Make sure to wrap your bread tightly in plastic wrap and then provide a second layer of protection by placing it in a large zipper bag or wrapping it in foil.
 Then freeze for up to 3 months.
 Thaw it at room temperature on the counter.

 Definitely!
-If you don’t own a loaf pan or just prefer muffins, it’s easy to make the switch.
+If you donโt own a loaf pan or just prefer muffins, it’s easy to make the switch.
 This recipe will make about 16 muffins.
-Bake for about 20 minutes, at the same oven temperature.
-Check doneness with a toothpick inserted in the middle of one of the muffins.
+Bake for about 20 minutes.
+I recommend baking at 425oF for the first five minutes, then reduce the baking temperature to 350oF and continue baking for about 15 minutes.
+Check doneness with a toothpick inserted in the middle of one of the muffins.ย

 Butternut Squash Bread